ignaciocastro/adobe-is-dumb/README.md

 - Pihole: https://adobe.isdumb.one/pihole.txt
 </details>

-### It was working fine and now I'm getting an "Unlicensed program" window! / I'm still getting the "Unlicensed program" window / I have a new subdomain to submit
+### It was working fine and now I'm getting / I'm still getting the "Unlicensed program" window / I have a new subdomain to submit
 Adobe tends to update their license subdomain every two weeks.
 Feel free to open [an issue](https://github.com/ignaciocastro/adobe-is-dumb/issues/new) if you already tried updating the list and nothing happened.
 It'd be appreciated if you could use Fiddler / Charles Proxy when opening the program, sort by _"/integritychecker/machineevents/v1"_ and include the subdomain it was requested from.

 ### I'm in a country where Github / Cloudflare is slow or blocked / 我所在的国家Github/Cloudflare速度慢或被屏蔽